 "It's easy not to steal what belongs to someone else, difficult not to covet it.
 It's easy not to bear false witness in court, difficult to be perfectly truthful in everyday conversation.
 It's easy to avoid open defamation of someone's character, difficult to avoid all inward contempt of others."

 "Love is based on esteem.
 We love only what we value and admire.
 We love only the "good."
 What is too easily and too quickly come by does not attract deep souls.
 It becomes a superficial good, which cannot satisfy the rich capacity of their nature.
 It is a law that real treasures are deeply buried and carefully hidden; that serious acquisitions call for proportionate efforts.
 God is the treasure beyond price.
 Were he to give himself too easily, even the best of us would turn our backs on him."

 Dom Augustin Guillerand, O. Cart (+1945), French Carthusian monk.

 "The impure are never tolerant of the pure.
 The more saintly the soul of a confessor, the less he dwells on the gravity of the offense and the more on the love of the offender.
 Goodness always lifts the burden of conscience, and it never throws a stone to add to its weight."

 "Right now, there's a battle going on for your mind - for how you look at reality.
 Who are you?
 What is life all about?
 What brings happiness?
 What is true success?
 What is love?
 Who is God?
 What happens when we die?
 These are some of the most fundamental questions in life.
 The world is doing everything it can to get you to look at them in a certain way, while Christ offers you a very different perspective.
 Which outlook on life will you adopt?"

 Dr. Edward Sri

 NJ dad and husband.
-Into (what used to be) scouting, computerz, astronomy, and the Constitution (especially the second amendment).
+Into his Catholic faith, his Bible, computerz, astronomy, and the Constitution (especially the second amendment).